 Trane Technologies PLC Executive Vice President Paul Camuti Sells Company Shares

-On February 9, 2024, Paul Camuti, Executive Vice President of Trane Technologies PLC, executed a sale of 508 shares of the company.
-The transaction was filed with the SEC and can be found in the following SEC Filing.
+Executive Vice President Paul Camuti has sold 677 shares of Trane Technologies PLC (NYSE:TT) on February 12, 2024, according to a recent SEC Filing.
+Over the past year, the insider has sold a total of 11,734 shares and has not made any purchases of the company's stock.

 Trane Technologies PLC is a global climate innovator.
-The company offers heating, ventilation, and air conditioning (HVAC) systems, transport refrigeration, and building management solutions, among other products and services.
-It operates under well-known brands such as Trane and Thermo King, providing energy-efficient solutions in buildings and homes and for transportation.
+The company offers heating, ventilation, and air conditioning (HVAC) systems, along with transport refrigeration and building management solutions.
+Trane Technologies is committed to reducing energy intensity and emissions for its customers, which aligns with its broader commitment to addressing sustainability challenges.

-On the date of the sale, shares of Trane Technologies PLC were trading at $273.34, resulting in a market capitalization of $61,768.186 billion.
-The price-earnings ratio stood at 30.95, which is above both the industry median of 15.1 and the company's historical median price-earnings ratio.
+On the day of the insider's recent sale, shares of Trane Technologies PLC were trading at $273.23, resulting in a market cap of $61.166 billion.
+The price-earnings ratio of the stock stands at 30.65, which is above both the industry median of 15 and the company's historical median price-earnings ratio.

-The stock's price of $273.34 compared to the GuruFocus Value of $217.50 indicates a price-to-GF-Value ratio of 1.26, suggesting that Trane Technologies PLC is modestly overvalued according to this metric.
+According to the GF Value, with a share price of $273.23 and a GuruFocus Value of $216.79, Trane Technologies PLC has a price-to-GF-Value ratio of 1.26, indicating that the stock is considered Modestly Overvalued.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.